frequently asked questions

 What type of homework can i expect?

 Any homework provided between coaching sessions is given in hopes that it will make efficient use of the time we have together.
-Homework may consist of answering several questions that will help prepare you to share what’s most meaningful and pertinent to you in the session.
-It may consist of watching a video or reading an article about a concept.
+Homework may consist of answering several questions, watching a video, or reading an article.
 Homework between sessions will most often require no more than an hour of your time.

 What is insecure attachment?